-- Have your child color it – red was the only color he wanted to use today.
+- Have your child color it.
+He only wanted red today.

-- While they are coloring snip the stems off the leaves, don’t loose the stems they will be made into antenna in a bit.
+- While they are coloring snip the stems off the leaves.
+Don’t lose the stem, as they will be made into antennae in a bit.

 - Cut the body out.

-- Tape the antenna on underside of the head.
+- Next, tape the antenna on underside of the head.

-- Tape the leaves on as wings.
-Tape works way way better than glue since the leaves can still have some moisture , they can take forever to dry sometimes.
+- Then, tape the leaves on as wings.
+Tape works way, way better than glue since the leaves can still have some moisture.
+They can take forever to dry sometimes.

-- Glue the googly eyes on add a smile!
+- Glue the googly eyes on, and then add a smile!

 “Autumn : An Alphabet Acrostic” by Steven Schnur is a lovely book that is also a wonderful introduction to this form of poetry for young children.
 Each page has a poem about the season, from Acorns, to Owls to Pumpkins.
 Each letter of the words is a jumping off point for a sentence in the poem.
-The beauty of this book is that it reads well traditionally as well as individual poems which really makes it two books in one.
+The beauty of this book is that it reads well traditionally as well as individual poems.
+It really makes it two books in one.